 or MATH 1231 Single-Variable Calculus I

-Two courses in analytical methods (6 credits) selected from the following:
+Two courses (6 credits) in analytical methods selected from the following:

 CSCI 1012Introduction to Programming with Python 1